yeti-switch/doc/docs/en/installation/index.rst

 Installation and operation manual
 =================================

-Supported OS is Debian GNU/Linux 8, the only supported architecture is amd64
+Supported Operating systems is Debian GNU/Linux 8 and 9, the only supported architecture is amd64

 Components: